degiaaaa/Theme/MLB.md

 ---
-title: Machine Learning Basics
+title: Microcontroller Basics
 layout: template
-filename: MLB
+filename: MB
 ---

 # How to Create a Multi-page Website using Github Pages